 9.0.203

-With .NET installed, you can easily create your first C# program using the .NET CLI.
+With .NET installed, you can create your first C# program easily via the .NET CLI.

-- Open a terminal (CMD, PowerShell, or terminal in your code editor).
+- Open a terminal (CMD, PowerShell, or a terminal in your code editor).

 - Navigate to the directory where you want to create the project: